 - Score predetermined objectives

 The worker movement aspect is the core of the game experience, and in particular the tension with your opponent that it invokes, so a 3×3 grid is a must in the Micro Dojo realm.
 Gaining resources and then spending them to obtain an ability or score points is also something that is easily abstracted into the Rolling Realms format.
-All of the objectives in Micro Dojo rely on player interaction to evaluate which player scores points, and since there is no player interaction in Micro Dojo this was part of the game that didn’t make it into the realm.
+All of the objectives in Micro Dojo rely on player interaction to evaluate which player scores points, and since there is no player interaction in Rolling Realms this was part of the game that didn’t make it into the realm.
 So now there is an outline in place for the Micro Dojo realm – a 3×3 board, and possibly with 6 available buildings.

 Rolling Realms’ has two (maybe three) great advantages that make adding and balancing a new realm very simple.